-In this part of the “Due Diligence” series, Kent Macfarlane will walk through policies and procedures for effectively ensuring your staff who work alone are kept safe.
+In this part of the “Due Diligence” series, Kent Macfarlane will walk you through policies and procedures for effectively ensuring your staff, who work alone ,are kept safe.
 If you missed the first part of this series, read it here.

-There are many well-documented cases about hazards to lone workers than have led to specific legislative regulations in Canada, and some jurisdictions have specific laws concerning specific working conditions.
-These laws and regulations can change, so make certain your programme is up-to-date for your jurisdiction.
+There are many well-documented cases about safety hazards to lone workers that have led to specific legislative regulations in Canada with some jurisdictions developing specific laws concerning specific working conditions.
+These laws and regulations can change, so make certain your program is up-to-date for your jurisdiction.
 To check out regulations in your jurisdiction, go here.

 Work Alone Policy and Procedure Set-Up

 - Is it necessary to “see” the person, or is voice communication adequate?

 - Will communication systems work properly in all situations?